 You can buy a wide variety of almond flours and other almond-based products on Amazon.

 Do walnuts have more magnesium than other nuts?

 Actually, almonds have the highest magnesium content as compared to other common nuts.
 Only cashews and pine nuts have a similar magnesium content to almonds, providing 18% and 17% of the required daily intake per serving, respectively.

 However, hazelnuts, peanuts, walnuts, pecans, pistachios, and macadamia nuts are also magnesium-rich foods.

 Do we absorb the magnesium of almonds?

 It’s estimated that we absorb 30-50% of magnesium of food.
 The absorption rate depends on the consumed dose.
 We tend to absorb less magnesium when we get higher doses.

-How to increase the absorption rates of magnesium of almonds?
+How to eat almonds to increase the absorption rates of magnesium?